 - Other Credentials.
 Select the SSH/Key credential you created for the Linux devices. - Initial Scan Level.
-Select 0.
-Model Device Only. - Discover Non-SNMP.
+Select O. Model Device Only. - Discover Non-SNMP.
 Select this checkbox. - Model Devices.
 Select this checkbox. - Apply Device Template.
 Select the device template that you configured. - 4.
 Optionally, you can enter values in the other fields on this page.
 For more information about the other fields on this page, see the Discovery & Credentials manual. - 5.
-Click the [Save] button to save the discovery session and then close the Discovery Session Editor window. - 6.
+Click [Save] to save the discovery session and then close the Discovery Session Editor window. - 6.
 The discovery session you created appears at the top of the Discovery Control Panel page.
-Click its lightning-bolt icon (\checkmark) to run the discovery session. - 7.
+Click its lightning-bolt icon () to run the discovery session. - 7.
 The Discovery Session window appears.
-When the Linux devices are discovered, click their device icons ( to view the Device Properties pages for the Linux devices.
+When the Linux devices are discovered, click their device icons ( sudo -u s-em7-core /opt/em7/bin/python /opt/em7/backend/discover update.py

+) to view the Device Properties pages for the Linux devices.